-- On the first or second violation of rules prohibiting the use or possession of tobacco, a student may voluntarily participate in an educational program designed to fully educate students regarding the hazards of tobacco use and the consequences to their health.
+- 1. On the first or second violation of rules prohibiting the use or possession of tobacco or tobacco like products (e cigarettes, vapes).
+A student may voluntarily participate in an educational program designed to fully educate students regarding the hazards of tobacco use and the consequences to their health.
 The program shall be designed to include a variety of educational experiences and shall include a counseling requirement. - 2.
-If the student successfully completes the educational/counseling program, the penalties for the first and second violations will be reduced by 25% rounded to the next highest whole number. - 3.
-Failure to complete the program will cause the original penalties to be restored.
+If the student successfully completes the educational/counseling program, the penalties for the first and second violations will be reduced by 25% rounded to the next highest whole number. - Failure to complete the program will cause the original penalties to be restored.